Archery and Shooting Sports

 There are five targets from 20-60 yards on the sight in range, open-year round.

 There are 13 3-D targets of various locations along a 1.2 mile walking trail loop, open from April-October.

-Operating hours for the archery range is year-round sun up to sun down.
+Operating hours for the archery range are sunup to sundown year-round.
 For more information please contact the park at 605.374.5114.

 Revheim Bay Recreation Area Archery Range